Bob Hardwick: Career

 After his studies, Hardwick went into banking.
-He worked for Citibank in New York for nine years before joining the U.S. Trust as vice president.
+He worked for Citibank in New York for nine years before joining U.S. Trust as vice president.
 Hardwick juggled careers in banking and music for over a decade by performing on weekends and holidays.
 Eventually, he decided to focus on his music career full-time in 1990.

 The Bob Hardwick Sound has gone on to perform throughout the U.S., England, France, Italy, Ireland, Bermuda, and the Caribbean, with audiences including Presidents, British royalty, and celebrities.
 Today they can be heard at weddings, private parties, benefit galas, and corporate events, including performances at Lincoln Center's Midsummer Night Swing.
 Hardwick has been known to play over 300 engagements in one year.

 Bob Hardwick is a past composer of the BMI Lehman Engel Musical Theatre Workshop.
 Hardwick's original theme scores can be heard in the television series America Goes To War: The Homefront in World War II and Hunters in the Sky.

 Hardwick has worked with artists such as Tex Beneke, Buddy Morrow, and Joe Reichman.
 Two of his pop compositions are featured on the album Motivation by singer-songwriter Bob Crewe, originally released on Electra and later reissued under The Complete Electra Recordings on Real Gone Music (Rhino Entertainment Company).
 Bob Hardwick is also featured as a singer on the companion album Street Talk.